 As a youth can I go into custody (prison)?

 Whilst it is right to say that some young people can go into custody, called a Detention and Training Order, it is much less likely in the Youth Court in comparison to the adult court.
-There are a number of conditions which must be met before a young person can go into custody and the Youth Court are discouraged from sending young people in detention when it can be avoided.
+There are a number of conditions which must be met before a young person can go into custody and the Youth Court are discouraged from sending young people into detention when it can be avoided.

 What support will I receive at Court?